rwatkins1/employeewebapp/README.md

 - Create Security Group

 ### Step 2: Create IAM Policies and Roles
-- IAM role
-- Specify polic
+- Create IAM Role that will grant EC2 permissions to access S3 and DynamoDB

 ### Step 3: Create EC2 Instances
 - Launch in the correct VPC, subnet & AZ